Special Education

 By fostering robust collaboration among educators, specialists, and support staff, schools can establish a unified framework that caters to the diverse needs of every learner.
 This eliminates ineffective parallel systems.
 While initially appearing more demanding, it's not.
 It is a strategic investment in educators and students.

-With decades of collective experience in teaching, coaching, and training on integrated special education services, we've got your back on this.
+Athena's got your back on this.
 Integrated special education (or inclusive education) goes beyond both the medical model of disability where students are seen as lacking something that needs to be fixed and the social model of disability which looks at environmental barriers.
-Instead, we embrace the social ecological model, which considers how an individual and their environment interact.
+Instead, it's time to embrace the social ecological model, which considers how an individual and their environment interact.

 This is true inclusion.
 Excellence for all students.